Viral gastroenteritis is an intestinal infection.

 Symptoms may include:

-Vomiting and diarrhea can lead to dehydration (losing more water than you take in), especially in children.
+Vomiting and diarrhea can lead to dehydration, especially in children.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may also order a stool culture.
 This test looks for bacteria in a stool sample, which would indicate a different type of illness.